crussell52/php-enum/README.md

 php-enum
 =======

-This project is an Enumeration implementation for PHP which is based on Java Enumerations.
+This project is an Enumeration implementation for PHP which is based on the concepts behind the Java Enum data type.

 Normally, I don't try to make force one language's constructs into a different language.
 However, in my time with Java I have grown to appreciate their Enum data type.
 I believe the functionality offered is significant enough to warrant a php implementation.